 Homemade Peri Peri Sauce

-This Peri Peri Sauce recipe is not for the faint hearted, but if you are a chilli fan then you have to try this.
+This Peri Peri Sauce recipe is not for the faint-hearted, but if you are a chili fan then you have to try this.
 Peri Peri sauce or (Piri Piri sauce) was brought to South Africa by the Portuguese and has since been popularised by Nando’s.

 Did you try our Monkeygland Sauce or Honey Glazed Christmas Ham.